 Act in the best interests of others, show tolerance and compassion for your colleagues .
-Speak using appropriate tone and language Accept constructive feedback, Engaging and influencing change is more productive than purely opposing it .
-Take ownership of your actions and your behavior
+Speak using appropriate tone and language .
+Accept constructive feedback, .
+Engaging and influencing change is more productive than purely opposing it Take ownership of your actions and your behaviour

-PATHWAY TO EXCELL WE CAN DO BET
+PATHWAY TO EXCELLENCE WE CAN DO BETTER